emily-gordy/emily-gordy.github.io/index.md

 * * *

-My newest preprint [Machine learning predictions of summertime warming jumps on decadal timescales](https://eartharxiv.org/repository/view/10369/) is available on EarthArXiv!
+New Preprint!
+[Machine learning predictions of summertime warming jumps on decadal timescales](https://eartharxiv.org/repository/view/10369/) is available on EarthArXiv!

 * * *